gianniprocida/habit_tracking_app/README.md

 6. Run the Application and the Unit Test.

-With the virtual environment activated and necessary packages installed, you can now run your application and unit testlocally.
+With the virtual environment activated and necessary packages installed, you can now run your application and unit test locally.

 ```
 python3 habit_tracking_app.py